 sumeq = sum(x,2) == 1; prob.Equations.sumeq = sumeq;

-If you have a nonlinear function that is not a polynomial or rational expression, convert
+If you have a nonlinear function that is not composed of polynomials, rational

 For nonlinear problems, set an initial point as a structure whose fields are the optimization variable names.
 For example: